With RdpGuard you can easily protect

 Check out the instructions below to learn how to enable and configure brute-force protection for your MySQL server.

-1. Start RdpGuard Dashboard and click Tools, Options
+1. Start RdpGuard Dashboard and click on the link next to MySQL

 MySQL Settings dialog will appear:

 Monitoring via Application Event Log

 Monitoring via Application Event Log is recommended for MySQL 5.7 and later.

 Old MySQL versions do not write failed login information into the Application Event Log,